dsrhaslab/lazyfs/reproduced-bugs/jepsen/README.md

 chmod +x jepsen-control-node.sh
 ./jepsen-control-node.sh
 ```
+If Jepsen finds any inconsistency in the SUT, it displays the message "Analysis invalid! (ﾉಥ益ಥ）ﾉ ┻━┻".

 **Disclaimer**: This bug is not deterministic.
 It may take more than one run to find it.